quixio/quix-docs/docs/get-started/what-is-quix.md

 * CLI - a powerful command line interface (see the [CLI documentation](../get-started/cli.md)).

 [See the Data Explorer in action](https://www.loom.com/share/0e3c24fb5f8c48038fe5cf02859b7ebc?sid=743fbdf7-fad5-4c26-831d-b6dad78b9b06).

+???
+"Transcript"

+    0:01 Hello, welcome to the quicks quick start.
+In this short video I'll give you a few tips to help you get through the quick start.

+    0:11 First thing I'll show you is how to get your streaming token which you'll need for your command line program that you're going to build.

+    0:19 So to do that we click on settings then APIs and tokens and then streaming token.
+Then copy your streaming token to the clipboard then you can paste that into your.env file for your command line program to read.

+    0:47 Then once you've done that you can run the command line program.
+So obviously I have run this program before the first time you run this program you will see that the topic is automatically.

+    1:00 Created for you.
+So now the command line program is printing out CPU load on my computer.
+And publishing that data to the CPU load topic inside the quix platform.

+    1:16 So if we go back to platform.
+And click on topics.
+You can see these green bars represent inbound data.
+Here's the topic name CPU load.

+    1:37 If I click in the view live data.
+You can see the tool tip comes up.
+I'm taken to the data explorer where I can view live data.

+    1:49 I can select a topic in this case.
+I only have one topic.
+The stream.
+There's one string in this case.

+    1:58 And the parameter that I want to look at.
+Once I've done that, you can see that the the waveform view I see a graph of the CPU load against time.

+    2:11 And down here in the bottom right corner, I can see that these green bars represent inbound data.
+The other thing I can do here is.

+    2:21 I can look at the table view, which shows me the CPU load and table format in real time.
+Or I can look at the messages view where I can see individual messages such as stream metadata message or the actual inbound data.

+    2:41 If I click here, you can see the message Jason.
+Okay, that's it for this short video.
+Thanks very much for watching and see you in the next video.

 ## Next steps